 Streamline Aquaponics envisions healthy ecosystems, communities, and economies that are resilient in our changing world.
-We believe that through education and outreach we can support this vision.
+We believe through education and outreach we can support this vision.
 By helping incorporate aquaponic systems and other aquatic-based operations into a learning environment, we can help educators teach a spectrum of subjects but also address issues surrounding environmental and social change.
 When implementing aquaponics projects, we will provide technical support, grower assistance and help with curriculum to help grow fish and plants so that educators can focus on what matters… educating their students.

 Aquaponics in schools is a primary focus of our company.
-We strive to support educational opportunities for any level, from preschoolers to post-graduate, at any level, from elementary school and high school to college and university.
+We strive to create educational opportunities for any student, from preschoolers to post-graduate, at any level, from elementary school and high school to college and university.
 Because of the interdisciplinary nature and the technological skills required, this technology can be an effective educational tool.
 Aquaponics is an excellent means of demonstrating principles of science, agriculture, math, and business in all grade levels and for homeschooling.
 Applications of these technologies are only limited by one’s imagination.
-Through experiential activities and specialized programing, aquaponics can create authentic learning opportunities.
+Through experiential activities and specialized programming, aquaponics creates authentic learning opportunities.
 There are multiple entry points for students of all abilities and interests.
-Concepts often studied abstractly, can be taught through hands-on activities, which can help solidify a students’ understanding of many theories and principles in science, technology, engineering and mathematics.
-Beyond standard principles, aquaponics can be related to projects on sustainability, environmental science, agriculture, the food system, health, economics, construction, business and marketing.
-This programming can also emphasize careers in environmental science, conservation and the green sector.
+Concepts often studied abstractly, can be taught through hands-on activities, which can help solidify a students’ understanding of many theories and principles in science, technology, engineering, and mathematics.
+Beyond standard principles, aquaponics can be related to projects on sustainability, environmental science, agriculture, food systems, health, economics, construction, business, and marketing.
+This programming can also emphasize careers in environmental science, conservation, and the green sector.
 Thus, incorporating aquaponics into school curriculum offers many benefits and can serve as a launching point for rich assessment of student learning.

 Any aquaponic system or aquatic-based operation can be tailored to the school year or run year-round, allowing educators to present individual concepts and lessons as plants and fish grow.
 Systems are scalable and can be designed to meet the needs of any school, from simple aquarium-based setups to large aquaponic facilities.